 AIRBNB SAN CRISTOBAL

-Another option for accommodation in San Cristobal de las Casas is to stay in an Airbnb, which generally has some great deals!
+Another great option when searching for accommodation in San Cristobal is to stay in an Airbnb which generally has some great deals!

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE

 LONELY PLANET MEXICO

 One of the best books to take on your trip is the Lonely Planet Mexico Guide!

 BUY NOW ON AMAZON → LONELY PLANET MEXICO